By Robert M. Hall

 NEW YORK — An insurer in an Oct.
 9 petition asks for a rehearing of the Second Circuit U.S. Court of Appeals’ ruling that a reinsurer’s liability is expense‐supplemental because the reinsurer’s obligations under reinsurance contracts follow the insurer’s expense‐supplemental obligations under umbrella policies (Utica Mutual Insurance Co. v.
 Clearwater Insurance Co., Nos.
 16-2535 & 16-2824, 2nd Cir.).

 EL PASO, Texas — A Texas federal judge’s dismissal of a federal civil Racketeer Influenced and Corrupt Organizations Act claim from a lawsuit concerning a deceased car dealer’s estate is being appealed, according to an Oct.
 9 notice given by two offshore reinsurers and their owner (Richard C. Poe II, et al. v.
 Anthony E. Bock, et al., No. 17-00232, W.D.
 Texas).

-COLUMBIA, S.C. — In a dispute involving a bank sued for its role as trustee of a reinsurance trust for an insolvent insurer, a South Carolina federal judge on July 23 allowed an insurer’s request to amend its complaint to include a cause of action for civil conspiracy (Accident Insurance Company Inc. v.
+COLUMBIA, S.C. — In an Oct.
+1 brief in South Carolina federal court, an insurer denies allegations asserted in a contractual indemnification counterclaim by a bank being sued for its role as trustee of a reinsurance trust for an insolvent insurer (Accident Insurance Company Inc. v.
 U.S. Bank National Association, et al., No. 16-2621, D. S.C.).